SlyJackal/Quest_dealer/README.md

 # Quest_Giver
-Quest dealer for communities in Discord
+Quest giver for communities in Discord